jamesatkinson02/PositionalAudioMumblePlugin/README.md

 # PositionalAudioMumblePlugin
-An EchoVR positional audio plugin for Mumble
+A Win32 EchoVR positional audio plugin for Mumble, Written in C++